poshbotio/PoshBot/docs/reference/commands/Slap.md

 # Slap

 ## SYNOPSIS
-Slap a user with a large trout
+Slap a user with an object

 ## SYNTAX